Question: "What is the unholy trinity in the end times?"

 All these kingdoms severely oppressed and persecuted the Hebrews, killing many of them.
 Satan’s intent was to prevent the birth of Christ (Revelation 12:4).
 The sixth kingdom, Rome, was still in existence during the writing of this prophecy.
 Under Roman rule, King Herod murdered Hebrew babies around the time of Christ’s birth and Pontius Pilate ultimately authorized the crucifixion of Jesus.
 The seventh kingdom, which is more fierce and cruel than the others, will be the final world kingdom that the Antichrist forms during the end times.
 These kingdoms were also prophesied in Daniel, chapters 2 and 7.
 The seven crowns represent universal rule, and ten horns represent complete world power or authority.

-The False Prophet will also compel each person to receive a permanent mark, tattoo, or brand, just as slaves did in John’s day, to show total devotion to the Antichrist and renunciation of God.
+The False Prophet will also compel each person to receive a permanent mark of some kind, just as slaves did in John’s day, to show total devotion to the Antichrist and renunciation of God.
 Only those who receive the mark will be permitted to engage in commerce.
 Acceptance of the mark means eternal death (Revelation 14:10).
-The Bible makes clear that humans will fully understand that by accepting the mark, they are not only accepting an economic system but also a worship system that rejects Jesus Christ.
+The Bible makes clear that humans will fully understand that, by accepting the mark, they are not only accepting an economic system but also a worship system that rejects Jesus Christ.
 Revelation 13:18 reveals the number of the Beast—666.
 No one knows precisely what this means.
 Some believe that the Antichrist’s first, middle, and last names will have six letters each.
 Some believe that the designation refers to a computer chip, since some computer programs start with 666.